albertomercurio/Sli.dev-Slides/2025/appunti-di-fisica/slides.md

 ---
 # You can also start simply with 'default'
 theme: default
-title: Engineering and Exploring Ultrastrong and Superstrong Coupling Regimes in Quantum Electrodynamics
+title: Exploring Ultrastrong and Superstrong Coupling Regimes in Quantum Electrodynamics
 # https://sli.dev/features/drawing
 drawings:
   persist: false